Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingMoreElasticityProblems.md

 Now we call add additional boundary conditions, and call `Solve() again.
-Firstly: these Neumann conditions here are not specified traction boundary conditions (such BCs are specified on the undeformed body), but instead, the (more natural) specification of a pressure exactly in the ''normal direction on the deformed body''.
+Firstly: these Neumann conditions here are not specified traction boundary conditions (such BCs are specified on the undeformed body), but instead, the (more natural) specification of a pressure exactly in the *normal direction on the deformed body*.
 We have to provide a set of boundary elements of the mesh, and a pressure to act on those elements.
 The solver will automatically compute the deformed normal directions on which the pressure acts.
 Note: with this type of BC, the ordering of the nodes on the boundary elements needs to be consistent, otherwise some